sokkelorg/marketing-website/src/pages/2025/building-great-products/index.md

 Here's what actually happened: The product manager just got a Slack message from the CEO asking when the feature would ship.
 They needed a real answer but didn't want to sound like they were micromanaging.
-The engineer was definitely not on Slack, they'd discovered the feature required changes to three other systems, but didn't want to sound like they were making excuses or unable to estimate properly.
+The engineer discovered the feature required changes to three other systems, but didn't want to sound like they were making excuses or unable to estimate properly.

 The product manager needs to understand: What's blocking this?
 Which dependencies exist?
 What changed since yesterday?
 The engineer has most of the